brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 ### Kenneth Arrow

-Investigated the problems caused by asymmetric information in markets
+An American welfare economist that investigated the problems caused by asymmetric information in markets

+Arrow replaced differential calculus with convex set methods in his proofs of the first and second welfare theorems.

+In an article outlining Arrow's "learning by doing" growth model, Arrow cited improved efficiency of airframe production and the Horndal iron works.

+Arrow-Pratt securities are state-contingent claims which pay out a unit of commodity at a given date if state s is realized.
+Arrow-Pratt securities are used in analysis of security markets.
+They helped define measures of risk aversion.

+Arrow analyzed land development under uncertainty with Claude Henry and Anthony Fisher.

+Robert Lind's work with Arrow proved that under certain conditions, risky public projects should be evaluated solely on their expected net benefit since the social cost of the risk tends to zero.

+Along with Chenery, Arrow introduced a special case production function that applies when the substitution effect is continually elastic.

 Social Choice and Individual Values

-- Arrow's Impossibility Theorem:
+- Arrow Impossibility Theorem
   - the criteria of universal admissibility, unanimity, non-dictatorship, and irrelevance of independent alternatives cannot be satisfied by a rank-order voting system
+  - an intransitive social preference could not be derived from a set of transitive preferences
+  - implies that a preference ranking cannot be perfectly converted into a ranked voting system
+  - showed the difficulty of a democratic social welfare function
+  - extended by the Duggan-Schwartz theorem to a set of results
+  - generalized by the Gibbard-Satterthwaite theorem

+The Limits of Organization

+- with Gerard Debreu
+- proved the existence of a competitive equilibrium, the Arrow-Debreu economy, which is crucial for General Equilibrium Theory (GET)
+- applied a fixed point theorem to prove that, if all agents have strictly convex preferences and endowments are strictly positive, there exists a competitive equilibrium
+- also with Lionel McKenzie?

+"Uncertainty and the Welfare Economics of Medical Care"

+- argued lack of information and moral hazard made health care especially prone to market failure
+- stated that the economic complexities of medical care can be explained as "adaptations" to ucertainty in disease prevalence and efficacy of treatment
+- concluded that "the laissez-faire solution for medicin is intolerable"

+Essays in the Theory of Risk-Bearing

+- describes the fundamental paradox that exists in the determination of demand for information

 ### Robert Barro

 Revived Ricardian equivalence, the idea that a change in taxes does not affect consumer behavior

+### Peter Boettke

+In a recent book on Hayek, Boettke emphasizes the role of the division of knowledge as part of his attempt to justify a cosmopolitan liberalism for the 21st century.

+### Guido Calabresi

+Wrote an article setting forth similar thoughts about liability rules in automobile accidents.
+It was published a few weeks after Coase's "The Problem Illustrated Anew"

 ### Ronald Coase

-A Nobel-Prize-winning economist.

-The Coase Theorem states that, given no transaction costs, bargaining will efficiently deal with the problem of externalities.
-It allows initial allocation of property rights to be ignored when arriving at mutually beneficial soultions.

-The Coase conjecture states that a monopoly cannot sell above marginal cost since consumers will usually wait for the lowest prices.

-He used the case of Struges v.
-Bridgmanto to illustrate how tort damages should be viewed as a bilateral problem.
+A Nobel-Prize-winning Chicago-school economist.
+Coase and fellow professor James Buchanan were allegedly forced out of UVA because of their conservative politics.

 "The Problem of Social Cost"

 - first outlined the Coase Theorem
+  - given no transaction costs, bargaining will efficiently deal with the problem of externalities
+  - allows initial allocation of property rights to be ignored when arriving at mutually beneficial soultions
+  - the efficiency of a company is independent of whether the party who created those externalities is liable for their costs
+  - often exemplified by considering a train whose sparks damage crops in a farm
+  - contradicted Pigou's theory about the role of the government in the economy
+  - posited that agents can internalize externalities through negotiation
+  - in the absence of transaction costs, any distribution of property rights leads to optimal resourec allocation
+  - named by George Stigler
+- used an example from Sturges v.
+Bridgman
+- noted that a cattle rancher who damages a farmer's land will privately work out the most economically efficient recompense in the absence of transaction costs

+"The Problem Illustrated Anew"

+- redevelops the Coase Theorem
+- also used an example from Struges v.
+Bridgman in which a confectioner's mortars and pestles caused vibrations that prevented a doctor from using a stethoscope to examine patients
+  - to illustrate how tort damages should be viewed as a bilateral problem
+- published a few weeks before a Guido Calabresi article setting forth similar thoughts about liability rules in automobile accidents

+"The Nature of the Firm"

+- develops the Coase conjecture
+  - monopoly cannot sell above marginal cost since consumers will usually wait for the lowest prices
+- discussed the interplay between monopolies which lower prices of durable goods after selling at the monopoly price and consumers who know that the lower price is coming
+- in a monopoly of durable goods, the seller will still have to lower their price to sell their product
+- the formation of the firm occurred to reduce transaction costs

+"The Federal Communications Commission"

+- used Frank Stanton's testimony to argue that the Supreme Court should allow the FCC to auction TV and radio bandwidth
+- compared airwave bandwith to Rembrandts

+"The Lighthouse in Economics"

+- investigated Trinity House's attack on the use of the lighthouse as an example of a public good

+### Robert Cooter

+The "Cost of" Ronald Coase

+- examines how one of Coase's papers is misleading

+### Robert Ellickson

+Wrote a paper about Ronald Coase "and cattle", analyzing a famous example of farmers and ranchers Coase used in one paper.
+It concludes that the way tresspass disputes werer resolved manifested as social norms

 ### Friedrich Engels

 Co-author of the Communist Manifesto.
 Supported Marx through the profits from his industrial factory.

+Engels analogized the phase transitions of water to explicate his law of "transition from quantity to quality" as a social evolutionary mechanism.

+Engels used notes of a colleague on Lewis Henry Morgan's Ancient Society to describe a four-stage development of the family, ending with "monogamous family".

-He labeled hunting and gathering as the last phase of political innocence.
+Engels labeled hunting and gathering as the last phase of political innocence.

+The Communist Manifesto (see Karl Marx)

+The Condition of the Working Class in England

+- inspired by the high morality rates from disease in Liverpool and Manchester

+Anti-Duhring

+- expanded "Prussian Vodka in the German Reichstag" into a critique of Duhring's "revolution in science"

+"Prussian Vodka in the German Reichstag"

+- polemical attack

+Dialectics of Nature

+- unfinished
+- developed ideas about science first articulated in "Prussian Vodka in the German Reichstag"

+"The Part Played by Labor in the Transition from Ape to Man"

+- speculated that the human brain evolved in conjunction with the transtion from apes using their feet and hands for different purposes in an oft-excerpted section

 ### Milton Friedman

-One of the most influential economists of the last century, he was a conservative economist and a student of the Chicago School of economics.
+One of the most influential economists of the last century.
+Friedman was a conservative neoliberal monetarist economist and a student of the Chicago School of economics.

+After Richard Nixon took the dollar off the gold standard, he repeated Friedman's earlier remark that "we are all Keynesians now".

+Friedman hosted the public Free to Choose TV series to respond to another thinker's The Age of Uncertainty series.

+Friedman coined the term "helicopter drop" for a policy response suitable to times of crisis.

+Friedman taught the "Chicago Boys", Chilean students of the Chicago school who implemented Friedman's ideas with Pinochet in Chile.
+Protests broke out in 1976 when Friedman's Nobel Prize was awarded due to the "Chicago Boys"' work.
+Friedman coined the term of the resulting "miracle".

+During a congressional hearing, Friedman stated that multi-price auctions cost the treasury money and favor the dealer community which lead him advocating for uniforce price auctions.
+This viewpoint was largely invalidated by empirical studies conducted in the 1990s.

-He advocated for laissez-faire government policy.
+Friedman advocated for laissez-faire government policy.

-He criticized the Phillips Curve with Edmund Phelps because it did account for the natural rate of unemployment.
-See [Edmund Phelps](#edmund-phelps) for Friedman and Phelps' theory on the natural rate of unemployment.
+Friedman criticized the Phillips Curve with Edmund Phelps because it did account for the natural rate of unemployment.
+See Edmund Phelps for more about Friedman and Phelps' theory on the natural rate of unemployment.

-The Friedman Rule is monetary policy that would set nominal interest rates to zero.

-He argued that licensing doctors resulted in the inflation of their incomes.

-One of his central theories is the permanent income hypothesis, which followed from his criticism of the Keynesian consumption function.
-According to the permanent income hypothesis, individuals spend money based on their estimate of their expected long-term average income.
-This is in contrast to Keynesian theory, which views consumption as dependent on after-tax income.
-There are policy ramifications or the permanent income hypothesis: if it is true, short-term increases in an individual's income will not substantially change their spending habits.
+Friedman's "doctrine" is the argument that as long as companies remain within the rules, they should only work to maximise profits of shareholders.

-He worked with Leonard Savage to theorize that the curve of an individual's utility function differs based on their wealth.
+In a paper with Leonard J. Savage, Friedman used Morgenstern and Von Neumann's analysis of consumer units participating in both gambling and insurance to deevelop restrictions on an expected-value utility function, an early explanation of the increased risk-taking and increased wealth in the Friedman-Savage utility function.
+The curve of an individual's utility function differs based on their wealth.

+Friedman's "twist" argument uses the analogy of asking an expert billiards player about their shots to argue that economic theories shouldn't be tested by the "realism" of their assumptions.

+In one paper, Friedman used the example of daylight savings time to argue for flexible exchange rates.

+With Simon Kuznets, Friedman looked at the income levels of professionals like lawyers and dentists and concluded that the presence of licensing by the American Medical Association helped artifically boost the salaries of doctors.

+Friedman criticized the Bretton Woods system, arguing that a floating exchange rate would be more effective.

+Friedman's non-parametric test involves ranking each item by subject and tallying the columns.

+Friedman argued that economic freedom is a necessary step for political freedom.

 Capitalism and Freedom